yanxon/Academy/README.md

 # Welcome to Yanxon University

-This repository contains a compilation of theories and codes in computer science, materials science, chemistry, and physics.
+This repository contains a compilation of theories and codes in computer science, chemistry, and physics.

-The topics are often provided in Jupyter Notebook or .ipynb format.
-First, the theory behind the method is explained.
-Second, a code will be shown for a simple application.
-Most of the codes will be written in Python programming language.

-Some notes will contain only codes.
+The notes are often provided in Jupyter Notebook or .ipynb format, and a few will contain only codes.

-**I encourage readers to raise issue if there are concerns.**

-**I hope the readers enjoy my notes.**
+Further instructions (README.md) are available in subfolders.

+**Happy Reading**